Second-Order Approximation of Limit Order Books in a Single-Scale Regime: Model and main results

-where $h \in H^4(\R)$ is supported on $\R_-$.
+where $h \in H^4(U)$ is supported on $[-L,0]$.
 For example, the volume indicator can extract the volume standing at the top of the book.
 In this way one can account for the empirically well-documented fact that volumes at the top of the book (and volume imbalances in a two-sided model) are important determinants of price movements.
+For simplicity, we only consider one volume indicator in the following, but the analysis can easily be extended to multiple indicators.